Do you offer Service Dog Training?

 Availability varies by week, with bookings Monday through Friday.
 Please contact the office.

 What is your booking/cancellation policy?

-Payment must be made within two days to hold your appointment time.
-Notice of cancellation/rebook must be made 48 hours in advance or there is a full charge for the missed session.
+Payment is required in order to hold your appointment time within 24hrs of making the booking.
+Notice of cancellation/rebook must be received 48 hours in advance or there is a full charge for the missed session.
 Please read full policy here.

 Do you cancel classes in bad weather?

 Very rarely, unless the roads are dire (e.g. heavy freezing rain) or weather is a determining factor in a dog’s ability to train.

 How many sessions/how long does it take to solve my problem?